 Recognized as one of the longest continually inhabited landscapes in North America, see pueblo ruins built between 350 and 1300 A.D. – as well as a contemporary Navajo Indian community that still inhabits the canyon floor, herding sheep during the summer months.

 Two self-guided drives extend from the visitor center and follow the rims of the canyon.
 At the end of the South Rim Drive, take in the sights from the popular Spider Rock overlook, featuring the park’s signature geological formation.

 There’s plenty more to see.
-Lace up your hiking boots and explore White House Ruins trail on your own, or enlist the services of a guide to access more of the canyon, most of which requires the accompaniment of a park ranger or authorized Navajo guide.
+Lace up your hiking boots and explore White House Ruins trail on your own, or enlist the services of a guide to access more of the canyon via ranger-led programs or Jeep or horseback excursions offered by authorized Navajo guides.